DolphDev/pynationstates/docs/pages/ratelimit.rst

     >>> import nationstates
     >>> api = nationstates.Nationstates(ratelimit_enabled=False)

+Additionally you may wish to remove some other functionality like the retry system

+    >>> api = nationstates.Nationstates(ratelimit_enabled=False, do_retry=False)

+Or you can keep using the ratelimit tracker, and just disable sleeping the thread.
+This means when the code would have sleep, it will raise a `RateLimitReached` exception

-All of the library is centralized around the ``Nationstates`` module, so it's recommended you just have on.
+All of the library is centralized around the ``Nationstates`` module, so it's recommended you just have one.
 Do note though, that if you have mulitple `Nationstates` objects you'll need to pass the ratelimit argument for each.
+Additionally, some requests like commands will sometimes use multiple requests if required too by the api

 Telegrams
 ---------